 Some final thoughts as we close.
 I looked back at some past blogs and am pleased to report that my former frustrations I expressed with Saturday Night Live looks like it is about to come to the end as they enter “Entertainment Hospice” this year.
 I don’t think we will have them to kick around by the next time we meet.
 Awards ceremonies like the Oscars, Golden Globes etc.…. have never been more irrelevant despite their continued self-indulgence.

 I fear the world is becoming too damn sanitized.
 We want everything to be bland, plain and ordinary, because that seems to make things easier and smoother on a daily basis.
-That way no one is offended, hurt, or pissed off.
-For my money the world is a worse place without these blessed eccentrics, who make things just a little more interesting because they ride the line.
+No one is offended, hurt, or pissed off that way.
+For my money the world is a worse place without these blessed eccentrics, who make things just a little more interesting because they ride that line.
 Sure, they are going to cross it sometimes and make some errors in judgement.
 I would rather they do that and learn from the experience than to never push the envelope at all.
-We are losing more and more of these folks in, both, our celebrity and everyday life.
-Some are dying and some are having their light covered by a bushel basket while they are still living.
-Tired of fighting a culture that has forgotten the importance of a little bumpiness in life’s crazy ride.
+We are losing more and more of these folks in, both, our celebrity, and everyday life.
+Some are dying and some are having their light covered by a bushel basket while they are still living, tired of fighting a culture that has forgotten the importance of a little bumpiness in life’s crazy ride.